warmcat/libwebsockets/lib/roles/README.md

  - connection lifecycle sequencing in a valgrind-clean way

- - proxy support, HTTP and Socks5
+ - client connection proxy support, for HTTP and Socks5

  - tls support working equally on mbedTLS and OpenSSL and derivatives without any code in the role